datum-lang/intellij-datum/README.md

 ```

 <!-- Plugin description -->
-a languages plugins for Charj
+The languages plugins for Charj language.
+It can highlight code, generate stucture, and others.
 <!-- Plugin description end -->